 The use of simulation goes way beyond self-driving cars.
 It is a new standard for the creation of Artificial Intelligence.
 We can solve many problems on the platform where we get many examples of how human beings do it.
 It is possible to simulate the real environment with a high degree of accuracy.

 In the Robotics space lies some of the fascinating problems that simulations can solve.
 In principle, it’s easier for us to build the factory’s twin digitally and rain or program Robots in virtual space safely rather than creating them physically in a real environment.
 This type of simulation is useful, especially in situations where Robots need to communicate safely with humans workers or where there is a large parameter space, such as thousands of grippers for the items which maybe are in a retail warehouse.
 In such situations, it’s not easy to program the robots for many potentially encountered scenarios.

 Other than robotics, there are many areas where we can use the Simulation Creationism approach.
 In retail, while designing a floor plan, it’s possible to simulate people’s movement, making the process easier.
 In the supply chain and logistics, one can create transportation networks that are very resilient and efficient.
 And, the researchers have barely begun to explore the application of simulation in the healthcare space.
 If researchers could simulate the chemical interactions inside a cell, we could predict a new drug’s potential outcome and effect.
-And even if the simulation is not 100% precise, it can still be put to use to help and guide the testing process on new substances, which may save years of time, development, and hundreds of million dollars in the process.
+And even if the simulation is not entirely accurate, it can still help and guide the testing process on new substances, which may save years of time, development, and hundreds of million dollars in the process.